Esshahn/ghosttown/README.md

 ## Current version

 Version 16-02-18 - Release version

 The game is fully completed and should work fine in most modern browsers.
 You can play it here: http://www.awsm.de/ghosttown

 ## Game Controls

-Press "A" for german version<br/>Press "B" for english version<br/>Press "C" for credits info When the game is loaded (grey Ghost Town title screen) Press "Space" to start the game
+Press "A" for german version<br/>Press "B" for english version Press "C" for credits info
+When the game is loaded (grey Ghost Town title screen) Press "Space" to start the game
 Use cursor keys to move and space bar as fire button